 The degree plan for Medical Laboratory Technology has been designed to provide the student with a well-rounded curriculum that incorporates general laboratory and prepares the student academically to continue their education.

 Please remember that you, the student, are the most important asset of this program.
-Your suggestions are welcomed, appreciated, and may be submitted at any time to the Program Faculty or Program Director.
+Your suggestions are appreciated and may be submitted to the MLT Program Faculty or Program Director anytime.

 Non-Discrimination Statement